Under the Law

 Galatians 4:3-5 says, “In the same way we also, when we were children, were enslaved to the elementary principles of the world.
 But when the fullness of time had come, God sent forth his Son, born of woman, born under the law, to redeem those who were under the law so that we might receive adoption as sons.”

 A key phrase here is “elementary principles of the world” (Gal 4:3).
 Those words could also be translated, “elemental spirits of the world.”
 It’s a reference to pagan worship.
 Pagans believed in salvation, justification, and this-worldly blessing through works of obedience to their false gods.
 It makes sense Paul would speak this way to the Galatians, since they were formerly Gentile pagans.
-They worshipped the “elemental spirits,” false gods, of sun and moon, fertility, war, health, and prosperity.
+They worshipped the “elemental spirits,” false gods, of earth, air, fire, and water, trying to avoid disasters from these elements and trying to gain blessings.
 They believed that if they offered sacrifices and obeyed their gods, they could obtain salvation from the wrath of their gods, and they could obtain blessing in this world on the basis of their works.
 Paganism is a work-for-salvation religion.

 Galatians 4:9 elaborates on pagan slavery to works-salvation, and how God mercifully rescued the Galatians from it.
 It says, “But now that you have come to know God, or rather to be known by God, how can you turn back again to the weak and worthless elementary principles [or elemental spirits] of the world, whose slaves you want to be once more?”
 Paul is speaking ironically.
 To put yourself “under the law” with the Galatian Judaizers, trying to earn salvation through the Old Covenant, is no different from your former pagan religion.